What is a limiter in music, and what are the best limiter plugins? This collection features six limiter effects and four free bonus limiter plugins.

 With a single limiter knob, the plugin makes it extremely easy to apply limiting to your tracks, whether they’re single instruments, busses, or even the master track.
 With a 100:1 compression ratio, this is genuinely a brick-wall limiter that can go as loud as it gets.

-- Listen 1: this knob lowers the limiter’s threshold, applying a FET style compression at a 100:1 ratio.
+This knob lowers the limiter’s threshold, applying a FET style compression at a 100:1 ratio.

-- Blend: use this to get the benefits of a parallel limiting situation instantly, bring back some dynamic to the sound
+Use this to get the benefits of a parallel limiting situation instantly, bring back some dynamic to the sound

-- Input: Add 30db of gain and lots of harmonic saturation by switching the input from Line to Mic.
+Add 30db of gain and lots of harmonic saturation by switching the input from Line to Mic.

-- Other side: you can tweak its compression character, add a low pass filter and adjust oversampling by entering the plugin’s “Other Side” mode.
+You can tweak its compression character, add a low pass filter and adjust oversampling by entering the plugin’s “Other Side” mode.

 Character & Sound: